 - 1. Invite all potential new members to their station for a meet and greet prior to interviews. - 2.
-Quality over quantity, selection of the right people is more critical than having the most people.

-- 3. Test potential recruits to determine if their values, beliefs and integrity match that of the department members. - Update our application, interview process and consider a written exam to discover prospective members values and beliefs during the application process.
-(Within the laws of WA State)
+Quality over quantity, selection of the right people is more critical than having the most people. - 3.
+Test potential recruits to determine if their values, beliefs and integrity match that of the department members. - Review medical physical testing to review psychological capabilities.